learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 Minor bug fixes
 ~~~~~~~~~~~~~~~
 - Fixed an error that occured when trying to access the profile form when morphed as a teacher.
+- Fixed a bug on the phase zero management page that would prevent the graph from being plotted.
+- Fixed a bug that had broken the credit card module.